jdegoes/RosettaJson/README.md

     val json = string.deserialize[Json]

-With a little help from rosetta.io.Serializers, you can go all the way to bytes:
+With a little help from rosetta.io.Serializers, you can go all the way to or from bytes:

     import rosetta.io.Serializers.StringToArrayByte

     implicit val JsonToByteArray = JsonToString >>> StringToArrayByte("UTF-8")

     val bytes = JsonNull.serialize[Array[Byte]]

+    val json = bytes.deserialize[Json]

 ## Team